Airbus A310

-The Airbus A310 is a wide-body aircraft, designed and manufactured by Airbus Industrie, then a consortium of European aerospace manufacturers.
+The Airbus A310 is a wide-body airliner designed and manufactured by Airbus Industrie GIE, then a consortium of European aerospace manufacturers.

 Airbus had identified a demand for an aircraft smaller than the A300, the first twin-jet wide-body.
 On 7 July 1978, the A310 (initially the A300B10) was launched with orders from Swissair and Lufthansa.
 On 3 April 1982, the first prototype conducted its maiden flight, and the A310 received its type certificate on 11 March 1983.